astronomer/docs/astro/deployment-settings.md

 - You can't access the Airflow UI for the Deployment.
 - You can't deploy project images or DAGs to the Deployment.

-#### Wake up from hibernation

-If you need to run a task or DAG on a Deployment that is currently in hibernation, you can manually wake up the Deployment from hibernation before the end of its schedule.
+#### Manually hibernate a Deployment

+Instead of creating a regular hibernation schedule.
+You can manually hibernate a development Deployment from the Cloud UI.
+This is recommended if you're not sure when you'll need to use the Deployment again after hibernating it.

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
+2. Click the **More Actions** menu of the Deployment you want to update, then select **Hibernate Deployment**.
+3. Configure the manual hibernation period, then click **Confirm**.

+If you need to run a task or DAG on a Deployment that is currently in hibernation, you can also manually wake up a Deployment from hibernation before the end of its schedule.

+1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
-2. Click the **Options** menu of the Deployment you want to update, and select **Wake up from hibernation**.
+2. Click the **More Actions** menu of the Deployment you want to update, then select **Wake up from Hibernation**.
-3. Wait for the Deployment status to turn `HEALTHY`.
-Then, you can access the Airflow UI and resume running tasks.
+3. Select **Remove override and return to normal schedule**, then click **Confirm**.
+Alternatively, you can adjust the existing manual hibernation period if you don't immediately need to wake up the Deployment.

 ## See also